Home > Resources > How to transfer photos to your new iPhone

 Using Quick Start

-Quick Start is built-in feature designed to enable wireless data transfer to a new iPhone or iPad, provided your current iPhone or iPad is running iOS 11 or iPadOS 13 or a later version.
-Although this feature simplifies the setup process and transfers photos to your new iPhone without using iCloud, there are some requirements you should be aware of:
+Quick Start is the preferred method for transferring photos to an unactivated, brand-new iPhone.
+It's a built-in feature designed to enable wireless data transfer to a new iPhone or iPad, provided your current iPhone or iPad is running iOS 11 or iPadOS 13 or a later version.

 • Both devices must be connected to the same Wi-Fi network and have Bluetooth enabled.